 "Completing and submitting your applications early means you will have less to stress about as the HSC gets closer.

 "Finally, with regards to the HSC, try to avoid stressing out before exams by planning out your work and preparing early.
 Trust in your preparation to get the results you want."

-Applications for the 2020 Leadership Scholarship open in August via the University's Scholarship Office.
+Applications for the 2020 Leadership Scholarship are now open via the University's Scholarship Office.